May 9, 2023

 FHA 203(k) rehab loan standards include a list of things that can be done with a 203(k) rehab loan and a list of ineligible projects.
-Borrowers should know ahead of time what is allowed and what is not with these FHA rehab loans.
+Borrowers should know what is allowed and what is not with these FHA rehab loans.

 FHA Loan Rules For Renovation, Improvements, Add-Ons